NA-MIC/ProjectWeek/PW33_2020_GranCanaria/Projects/SlicerOnAndroid/readme.md

 <!-- Describe here WHAT you would like to achieve (what you will have as end result). -->

-1. Put together an software environment with all the needed tools for cross-compilation and document it.
+1. Put together a software environment with all the needed tools for cross-compilation and document it.
 1. Once there, try to actually compile.

 ## Approach and Plan